 Monday, December 29, 2025

 At Creator, I would say many gather and worship weekly not because we are certain, successful, or spiritually complete, but because God has promised to meet us in specific, ordinary means.
-Word and Sacrament are not rewards for our belief; they are gifts given for faith that is forming, questioning, and growing.
+Word and Sacrament are not rewards for our belief; they are gifts given for faith that is forming, nurtured, questioning, and growing.

 Worship centers us weekly in grace.
 In a culture that measures worth by productivity, performance, or purity, we return to hear, again and again, that we are justified by grace alone.
 This rhythm shapes us into people who live from gratitude rather than fear.

-Many I talk to feel justice-oriented lives are formed, not just informed.
+Many in the congregation I talk to feel justice-oriented lives are formed, not just informed.
 Liturgy, prayer, music, and ritual shape hearts over time in ways ideas alone cannot.
 Scripture is heard as a promise, not a weapon.
 Week after week, we listen for what God is doing for us and among us, trusting the Spirit to open texts through proclamation, context, and communal discernment rather than certainty or control.

 At the table, we receive Christ beyond idea, but as nourishment.
 Holy Communion anchors justice-seeking lives in humility and mercy by reminding us that the work of reconciliation begins not with our action, but with God’s self-giving love.